aulonvishesella/Weather-App/README.md

 * Using the OpenWeather API with Python.
 * Using `requests.get()` to get data from the OpenWeather API.
 * Using `response.json()` used to access weather data in the JSON serialized format
-* Extract JSON objects and display it on the UI.
+* Extracted JSON objects from the API and formatted them to display it on the UI ``
 * GUI development using Tkinter.